awanmbandi/aws-real-world-projects/README.md

 - Refresh `Health Check Console` to Confirm `Healthy State`

-## ADD SOME DATA INTO THE APPLICATION FROM THE APP
+## ADD Some Data Into The Application From The Browser
 1. Navigate to: `www.jjtechphp-fourtier-webapplication.com/VenturaMailingApp.php`
 - Add `5 Employee Entries` and Example Addresses